whispir/api/source/includes/_messages.md

             <td><strong>String</strong><br/>
                 Allows the user to modify the message behaviour for replies and DLRs (delivery receipts) e.g.
                 <ul>
-                    <li>defaultNoReply - Used to reject any replies to this message.</li>
+                    <li>defaultNoReply - Used to reject any replies to this message.
+This is also used to mask the sender's phone number when not using a Message Alias.</li>
                     <li>NoDlr - Used to specify that DLRs should not be enabled for this message.</li>
                 </ul>
             </td>